 Since Special Moment Frames can endure more deformation, they are often found in areas described as mid to high-seismic regions.
 Seismic retrofits constructed utilizing moment frames can sometimes be more costly and time consuming because moment frames often require more welding on site than other frames do.
 Traditionally, special moment frames are more expensive than ordinary moment frames because these types of frames are often found in mid/high-seismic regions.
 Your engineer may decide whether or not moment frames are right for your particular project but they are preferred under certain circumstances.
 If your building includes large open areas within your structure, such as a tuck-under parking garage, moment frames would often be the building solution that is preferred.
 Considering the latest ordinances regarding soft story seismic retrofits, the Santa Monica area will be seeing moment frames of all types over the course of the next five years.

-For more helpful information on seismic retrofit services that will fit your individual projects needs, keep an eye out for more blog postings on our website- www.penhall.com/seismic-retrofit/
+For more helpful information on seismic retrofit services that will fit your individual projects needs, keep an eye on our website- www.penhall.com/seismic-retrofit/